muhidhossain/muhidhossain/README.md

 ### Hello!
 I am [Muhid Hossain][website] ✅
 ## A self-taught Front-end Developer and Traveller 🚀🚀
-- 💻 Currently working at [Spacenus][job]
+- 💻 Currently working at [Nybsys][job]
-- 🌱 Learning new things everyday
+- 🌱 Learning new things every day
 - 📫 How to reach me [@muhidhossain][linkedin]
 - ⚡ Fun fact: Love to enjoy that moment after solving any problem ✌✌️